 When you give your personal data to us, some of the personal data you provide will be processed in own systems, some will need to be given to, processed, and stored by relevant third parties.
 These parties include:

-- our technology and data management partners who help us to administer the services we provide
+- our technology, logistics and data management partners who help us to provide the services we offer or to ship goods

-- our travel partners, such as third party airlines and airlines within the Thomas Cook Group Airline, airports, insurance companies and ground handling agents, so that they can provide you with the arrangements and assistance you require.
+- our travel partners, such as third party airlines, airports, insurance companies and ground handling agents, so that they can provide you with the arrangements and assistance you require.

-- our card payment facilitators, that help us process customer payments and assists us in detecting and preventing fraudulent payments or bookings.
+- our payment service providers, for example trustees, online payment services and card payment providers, who help us to process customer payments and to detect and prevent fraudulent payments and bookings.

 Some of these third parties may be based outside of the European Economic Area (“EEA”).
 Organisations that are based outside of the EEA may not be subject to the same level of controls in regard to data protection as those within Germany and the EEA.
 We only transfer your data to third parties outside of the EEA where your personal information will be subject to one or more appropriate safeguards set out in the law.
-These should be the use of standard contractual clauses in a form approved by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators (like the US ‘Privacy Shield’ scheme).
+These should be the use of standard contractual clauses in a form published by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators.
 To learn more about the destinations Condor is operating in click here.

 We may pass your data to relevant third parties or the purpose of detecting and preventing fraudulent payments or bookings.